MFR6340/theenglishextension.org/young-world-3/unit-2: Friendships.md

 ### The Yearling, by Marjorie Kinnan Rawlings
 <img src="https://i.imgur.com/9byDLFn.png" width="25%" />

 A beautiful story showing the love between a poor boy in the Florida backwoods and his adopted fawn.
-(Lexile 750L)
+(Lexile 750L)  <sup>[what is a lexile level?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Yearling-Marjorie-Kinnan-Rawlings/9780689846236?ref=grid-view&qid=1654272403026&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1001523331" rel="nofollow">Buy on Orell Füssli</a>